adriandahlin/CUSP_Principles_of_Urban_Informatics/HW6_akd361/README.md

 Question 1

 Didn't work in a group but asked classmates for fixes at several points.
 Ian Wright, Scott Smith, Maisha Lopez, and others helped.
-Got the chi-squared test methodology from Maisha.

 Question 2